'sdy' Dialect

 Parameter C++ type Description

-axes ::llvm::ArrayRef<AxisRefAttr> list of axis refs
+axes ::llvm::ArrayRef<AxisRefAttr> axis refs

 ManualAxesAttr